 Why It Matters To You

-Before the institution can accept an enrollment from an online student for either a program or a course, the college must be in compliance with the regulations regarding distance education in the state in which the student resides.
+Before the institution can accept an enrollment from an online student for either a program or a course, the University must be in compliance with the regulations regarding distance education in the state in which the student resides.

 States in which the institution has obtained authorization, a formal exemption and or are not required under various state jurisdictions and the effective dates: